-HAMILTON NORFOLK HALTON HILLS ERIN KINCARDINE shall not be permitted; cultivation and processing shall also be subject to the setback requirement d) no outside storage shall be identified in the general provisions for Employment Areas, and Site Plan permitted; and, Control. e) In accordance with Section F.1.19 - Complete Application Requirements Agricultural/ Rural Areas and Formal Consultation, the following The indoor cultivation of cannabis may studies shall be submitted as part of an be permitted subject to the passage of official plan amendment, zoning by-law an amendment to the implementing amendment and site plan applications: zoning By-law and will if approved through such a process be subject to i) Odovrond Duet Import Site Plan Control.
-Prior to considering i) Odour and Dust Impact Assessment; the approval of a Zoning By-law · Amendment, Council shall be satisfied ii) Light Impact Assessment; that: iii) Transportation Impact Study; a) The use shall not have a iv) Hydrogeological studies; and, negative impact on the v) Any other appropriate studies, enjoyment and privacy of identified as part of the complete neighbouring properties; application and formal b) The proposed use will not have consultation process. a negative impact on adjacent agricultural uses and is compatible with normal RHOP practices as set out in Agricultural Uses are permitted subject Agricultural Impact Assessment to the policies of this Plan to the satisfaction of the Town and the Region; Cannabis growing and harvesting c) The proposed use will not facilities are permitted in accordance cause any traffic hazards or an unacceptable level of with the regulations set out in the congestion on surrounding Zoning By-law and provided that the following conditions are met: roads; Tollowing conditions are met. d) The proposed use can be a) A cannabis growing and harvesting designed and sited to blend In facility is permitted in buildings existing with surrounding land uses such that the rural character of the at the date of the passing of the Zoning area is maintained; and where By-law; necessary the proposed use h) The group floor area for a resur can be appropriately buffered b) The gross floor area for a new cannabis growing and harvesting from adjacent uses; facility shall not exceed 2000 square e) The impact of the noise, odour metres; and dust generated by the proposed use on adjacent land uses can be appropriately c) The testing, packaging, and shipping mitigated; of cannabis shall be accessory to the f) There will be no negative cannabis production growing and impact on the quality and
+NOT IIMAL 2 KINCAPDINE TAIWILION NORFOLM cultivation and processing snall also be - a) no outside storage snall be permitted; and, Employment Areas, and Site Flan Control e) In accordance with Section E 1 10 - Complete Application Requirements Agricultural/ Rural Areas and Formal Consultation the following The indoor cultivation of cannabis may ctudies shall be submitted as part of an be permitted subject to the passage of official plan amendment zoning by law an amendment to the implementing amendment and site plan applications: zoning Bv-law and will if approved מווימיומווסווי מוים סוים לומון מלאויכמוסויס. through such a process be subject to i) Odorir and Drist Impact Site Plan Control.
+Prior to considering the approval of a Zoning By-law Amendment, Council shall be satisfied ii) Light Impact Assessment; that: iii) Transportation Impact Study: a) The use shall not have a IV) Hydrogeological studies, aria, negative impact on the v) Any other appropriate studies, enjoyment and privacy of identified as part of the complete application and formal b) The proposed use will not have consultation process. a negative impact on adjacent - agricultural uses and is compatible with normal RHOP practices as set out in Anticultural I leas are normitted subject Agricultural Impact Assessment to the nolicies of this Plan to the satisfaction of the Town and the Region; Connection and how and how and c) The proposed use will not Cannabis growing and narvesting tacilities are permitted in accordance unacceptable level of with the regulations set out in the condestion on surrounding Zoning By-law and provided that the congection of contracting Tollowing conditions are met: d) The proposed use can be : Ŭ a) A cannabis growing and harvesting with surrounding land uses such racing is permitted in buildings existing that the rural character of the at the date of the passing of the zorinig area is maintained; and where Dy-Idw, necessary the proposed use can be appropriately buffered b) The gross floor area for a new from adjacent uses; cannabis growing and harvesting The impact of the noise, odour facility shall not exceed 2000 square metres; proposed use on adjacent land - - - - uses can be appropriately c) The testing, packaging, and shipping mitigated; of cannable shall be accessory to the f) There will be no negative impact on the quality and